cklutz/my-vsts-tasks/Tasks/RunOpenCover/README.md

 - **VSTest version:** Choose which version of Visual Studio (vstest.console.exe) to run tests with.

 - **Path to Custom Test Adapters:** Path to the testadapter for the framework in which the specified tests are written.
 Provided directory and all subdirectories are checked for testadapters.
-If there is a packages folder in the sources directory, it is automatically searched for testadapters.
+If there is a packages (or .packages) folder in the sources directory, it is automatically searched for testadapters.
 As a result, any testadapter downloaded as a Nuget package will be used without any input.
 For example, ‘$(Build.SourcesDirectory)\Fabrikam\packages’

 - **Additional VSTest Options:** Other options that can be provided to vstest.console.exe.

-- **Additional OpenConver Options:** Other options that can be provided to OpenCover.Console.exe.
+- **Additional OpenCover Options:** Other options that can be provided to OpenCover.Console.exe.
 For example, `-threshold:1 -skipautoprops`.

 - **OpenCover Tools:** Choose which version of OpenCover Tools (OpenCover.exe, ReportGenerator.exe and OpenCoverToCoberturaConverter.exe) is used.
 Either the version packaged with task, or versions located in a common base directory, which can be specified here.